CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a programming language used to develop complex webpages.
+It helps transforming static webpages into dynamic and responsive ones.
+JavaScript is based on ECMAScript 6.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Git and GitHub allows version control for our projects.
+For instance, we can keep track of all our changes to our work.
+Secondly, it helps creating online repositories for our projects and keep them saved remotely.
+Finally, it also allows us to work as team, collaborate on projects and contribute simultaneously.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Forking allows us to get a remote copy of the original repository on our GitHub, which we can modify without affecting the original repository.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+Cloning a repository allows us to get a copy of the original repository on our local computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+This is the concept of version control.
+Once we have pushed our changes to the forked repository, we then send a pull request so that repository administrators can approve the changes and merge them onto the original repository.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Git history log allows us to see all the changes we have committed to the repository in a reverse chronological order (latest to oldest).
+It will highlight all changes individually that we have made in each branch.

 ## Question 13

-What does it meant to "push" changes to Github?
+What does it mean to "push" changes to Github?

-You send the changes of your local repository to Github
+Pushing changes happens when we commit changes on our local computer and push them to our remote repository on Github.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is a web-based platform that enables version control and worldwide collaborative work for our projects.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+"Commit your changes" means that we have to commit the changes on our local computers, which we can later push onto our remote repository on GitHub.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+We use Visual Studio Code.

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+"Commit messages" should be as precise as possible so we can keep track of what exact changes we made while each individual commit.

 ## Question 18

 Where can I look to find help with Git?

-The Git Cheatsheet!
+We can use The Git Cheatsheet, we can search on Google or even watch YouTube tutorials to find help with Git.